 WorldFengur is the official FEIF register of the Icelandic horse breed.
-It was developed in 2000 by the Icelandic Government in cooperation with FEIF.
+It was established in 2000 by the Icelandic Government in cooperation with FEIF.
 Only one year later, in 2001, WorldFengur was opened for public use.
 From the outset, this extensive database was developed to become the essential tool for breeders of the Icelandic horse and to be a key factor in achieving the breeding goal that was set internationally.

 The database consists of unique identification of each horse, pedigree information, information on breeders, owners, offspring’s records, photos, results on breeding evaluations and the international genetic evaluation with the BLUP method.
 The backbone of the database is the unique identification number (FEIF ID-number) of each horse.